sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 - `Learners`: Become aware of the chosen proposal/value and _act on it_.

 Replicas can play **more than one** of these roles at different times.
 Often a replica is _elected_ to be a priviliged learner and or proposer.
 This means that they're the ONLY one allowed to play the role.

+[This is a really good video on Paxos](https://youtu.be/s8JqcZtvnsM), it gets a bit confusing at points, but with the explanation and the idea of "integrity is important" in mind, it makes a lot more sense.

 ### -- FLOW: --